ianpatete/Portfolio-Projects/Crypto-Inflation-Dashboard/README.md

 This project is hosted on cloud platforms and updated on a weekly basis.
-To view static documents of the project select the two files above.
+To view static documents of the project select the file and brows the images above.
 To view the live hosted sources please navigate to the [Tableau Public Dashboard](https://public.tableau.com/app/profile/ian.patete/viz/CryptoEmmisionsDashboard/Dashboard1) and the working [Google Sheet](https://docs.google.com/spreadsheets/d/1Q5B2RS-O3zRHBMSQaXPVrWsegu3yrsxECwC2HTxcd1U/edit#gid=997172495).